History of football in India: 2011: The 2011 AFC Asian Cup

-2011 - 2013: A new beginning
+2011–2013: A new beginning

-Since the 2011 Asian Cup the All India Football Federation has been working very hard on Indian Football.
-They allowed former coach Bob Houghton to coach the Indian side in the 2012 AFC Challenge Cup qualifiers.
-India played its first match in 2012 AFC Challenge Cup qualification on 21 March winning 3–0 against Chinese Taipei, with Jewel Raja Shaikh, Sunil Chhetri and Jeje Lalpekhlua scoring the goals.
+India played its first match in 2012 AFC Challenge Cup qualification on 21 Mar winning 3–0 against Chinese Taipei, with Jewel Raja Shaikh, Sunil Chhetri and Jeje Lalpekhlua scoring the goals.
 On 23 March they faced Pakistan.
 India came from behind and defeated Pakistan 3–1 with Jeje Lalpekhlua scoring 2 goals and Steven Dias scoring one.
-On 25 March they faced Turkmenistan their last 2012 AFC Challenge Cup qualifying game and India drew the game 1–1.
+On 25 March they faced Turkmenistan and drew the game 1–1.
 The result meant that they finished on top of Group B and qualified for the 2012 AFC Challenge Cup.

-In April 2011 Houghton was resigned as India coach after reports of racial abuse to an Indian referee during a match against Vietnam.
+In April 2011 Bob Houghton resigned as Indian coach after reports of racial abuse to an Indian referee during a match against Vietnam.
 In May 2011 the AIFF appointed Armando Colaco as Indian head coach.
-The Indian senior team defeated Qatar 2–1 in an historic international friendly before the start of the world cup qualifier against UAE (United Arab Emirates).
-India went on to lose the qualifying encounter by 5–2 on aggregate over two legs, having contentiously suffered two red cards and two converted penalties in the first 23 minutes of the opening leg, which the UAE won by 3–0.
+The Indian senior team defeated Qatar 2–1 in an international friendly game.
+India went on to lose the following World Cup qualifying encounter by 5–2 on aggregate over two legs, having contentiously suffered two red cards and two converted penalties in the first 23 minutes of the opening leg, which the UAE won by 3–0.
 The Indian national team went on a friendly tour to the Caribbean Islands, which turned out to be very unsuccessful.
 Recently they were beaten 2–1 by Guyana.